 Celebrating and supporting creativity, innovation and entrepreneurship

-For the fourth year running, five makers demonstrating excellence in skill, originality and craftsmanship have been chosen by a TOAST panel.
+For the fifth year running, five makers demonstrating excellence in skill, originality and craftsmanship have been chosen by a TOAST panel.
 We offer business and marketing advice, as well as a platform to sell their pieces until the end of this year, with full profits being returned to them.

 Alumni | Previous New Makers

 We are delighted to share the ongoing successes of our previous New Makers from the last 4 years.